vicvancooten/untappd-beer-scraper/readme.md

 * The lefthand port (40573 in the example) can be changed to whatever
 * Your DUOLINGO_USER is required and is the user that will be scraped.
 * If you set the secret, you'll get an additional route `/refresh?secret=[your secret]` that you can use to force the cache to expire, if needed.
+* Cache is set to 1 day by default, but can be tweaked by setting the TTL variable.

 You can now access your access your your streak at `http://localhost:40573`.
 The response will be like this.